Explaining the Black-box Smoothly- A Counterfactual Approach: Supplementary Material

 \subsection{Extended results for saliency maps}

 Our method doesn't produce a saliency map by default.
-We approximated a saliency map as an absolute difference map between the explanations generated for the two extremes (normal with $f(\rvx_{\delta}) < 0.2$ and abnormal $f(\rvx_{\delta}) > 0.8$) of the decision function $f$.
-In Fig.~\ref{Fig_c}, we showed the two extreme explanation images and the corresponding difference map, derived for input images shown in the column A and B. We highlight the heart contour in yellow and reported CTR values.
-The difference maps mostly highlight the heart region for cardiomegaly.
-Next, we show extended results for pleural effusion (PE).
-For PE, our difference map highlights the CP recess region, as shown in Fig,~\ref{Fig_pe}.
+We approximated a saliency map as an absolute difference map between the explanations generated for the two extremes (normal with $f(\rvx_{\rvc}) < 0.2$ and abnormal $f(\rvx_{\rvc}) > 0.8$) of the decision function $f$.
+We show an example of saliency map generated by our method in Fig.~\ref{Fig_saliency}.
+Fig.~\ref{Fig_c} shows our extended results.

-\blue{Further, we used the \textit{deletion} evaluation metric to quantitatively compare the saliency maps generated from gradient-based methods against our difference map~\cite{Petsiuk2018RISE:Models}.
+We also compared the saliency maps generated by our model with popular gradients based methods.
+For quantitative evaluation, we consider the \textit{deletion} evaluation metric~\citep{Petsiuk2018RISE:Models}.
 The metric quantifies how the probability of the target-class changes as important pixels are removed from an image.
 To remove pixels from an image, we tried selectively impainting the region based on its surroundings.
 In Fig.~\ref{Fig_SM}, we show an example of deletion-by-impainting.
-For generating results in main-Table.3, we plot the deletion curve for 500 images, and calculated area under the deletion curve (AUDC) for each. }
+For generating results in Table.~\ref{table}, we plot the deletion curve for 500 images, and calculated area under the deletion curve (AUDC) for each.

-\blue{Please note that, as more pixels are removed, the modified images become unrealistic and visually appear different from a chest x-ray.
+Please note that, as more pixels are removed, the modified images become unrealistic and visually appear different from a CXR.
 The behavior of the classifier on such images is inconsistent.
 Low AUDC demonstrates that all the methods are successful in localizing the important regions for classification.
-However, unlike saliency-based methods, our counterfactual explanation provides extra information on \textit{what} image features in those relevant regions for classification and \textit{how} those image features should be modified to flip the decision.}
+However, unlike saliency-based methods, our counterfactual explanation provides extra information on \textit{what} image features in those relevant regions for classification and \textit{how} those image features should be modified to flip the decision.